STATEMENT OF PURPOSE

 Football, Rugby, Cricket, Gymnastics, 360 Play, Bowling, High & Low Ropes, Athletics, Sailing, Canoeing, Climbing, Adventure Playground, Cycling, Hall Games, Pet Club, Music, Cookery, Computers, iPads, Laser Planet, Skiing/Rubber Ringing, Arts, Beauty Club, Crafts, and Dance.

-Staff implement the system in an age appropriate way and aim to consistently respond to pupil behaviour across the school and residential day.
-A parallel system operates for residential pupils in care time.
+Staff implement the system in an age appropriate way and aim to consistently respond to pupil behaviour across the school.

 In the first instance, inappropriate or negative behaviour results in the withdrawal of adult attention, praise and the non-earning of points.
 Pupils earning 64 points or less out of 100 will join a reflection club instead of enjoying activities on a Friday afternoon.